-Students applying for institutional aid should apply for other forms of grant-based aid available through federal and state programs to maximize their eligibility for aid.
+Students applying for institutional aid should apply for other forms of grant-based aid available through California State and Federal programs to maximize their eligibility for aid.

-Institutional aid is for the fall and spring semesters only.
+Institutional aid is for the Fall and Spring semesters only.
 Institutional aid is applied directly to a student's account and is not transferable to students other than the recipient.